LIKO-12/liko-12.github.io/docs/graphics/state-stacks.md

 ### `pushColor`

-Pushes the current active color to the ColorStack.
+Push the current active color to the ColorStack.

 ```lua
 pushColor()